Deep fryer

-A deep fryer (also referred to as a deep fat fryer), is a kitchen appliance used for deep frying.
-Deep frying is a method of cooking by submerging food into oil at high heat, typically between temperatures of 350 to 375 F.
+A deep fryer (or deep fat fryer), sometimes referred to by the French name friteuse, is a kitchen appliance used to cook foods by full immersion in hot oil—deep frying.
+The cooking oil (or fats) are typically between temperatures of 350 to 375 F.

-While commonly used in commercial kitchens, household models are available and have become increasingly prevalent.
+Long common in commercial kitchens, household models now available have become increasingly prevalent.

 Deep frying has become well known in the United States, from frying sticks of butter to Twinkies, but the method can be traced back to Roman times.

 Features

 Deep fryers generally have a basket to lower the food into the oil tank and raise it when the food has finished cooking.
 Fryer baskets purchased separately are not standardized and when selected, need to fit into the deep fryer.
 There are timers and alarms, automatic devices to raise and lower the basket into and out of the oil, ventilation systems to exhaust frying odors from the kitchen, an oil filtration system or chemical treatment to improve the re-usability of the same amount of oil, and mechanical or electronic temperature controls that save energy and prevent fires by continuously sensing and adjusting the temperature of the oil.